alanng10/class-lang/Docue/Article/Word/a.md

 Word "gene" has meaning that is applicable to all.

+Word "tier" has meaning that is tier mark.

 Word "leve" has meaning that is tiered stop.

 Word "mark" has meaning that is goaled.